-To learn more about a dog you see here, click on the dog’s picture and a brief description will appear.
 If a dog interests you, we would be happy to discuss in greater detail that dog’s likelihood of being a match for your goals and lifestyle.
 Dogs are made available for adoption after we assess their behavior and medical needs.
 Some dogs may be matched with applicants before being listed on this page.

 You can reach a YGRR Adoption Counselor by e-mail at [email protected] or by phone at 978-568-9738.

 We look forward to helping you find a great match and helping these lovely dogs find their forever family!

 We’ll be honest: Riley is about as cute as they come.
 There’s no getting around that.
 She’s little, she’s adorable, and her sweet face?
 Absolutely to die for.
 You’re already in love with her and you haven’t even met her yet.
 Not to mention she’s silly and loves to play… really the whole package.
 Intrigued?
 We know you are.